Learning Design, Innovation, and Technology

 - Learning-assessment developer

-- Professional learning and development manager
+- Professional and workplace learning manager

 Cohort and Community

 Though LDIT, you will join a remarkable cohort of passionate educators and creative thinkers who represent diverse backgrounds, perspectives, and experience levels.
 Guest speakers, alumni networking, student-organized initiatives, and social events all contribute to the creation of a cohesive and supportive peer group.
-The LDIT community also is part of the larger HGSE family — preparing you and your cohort members with the opportunity to change the world through your impact on excellence and equity in education.
+The LDIT community also is part of the larger HGSE family — preparing you and your cohort members for the opportunity to change the world through your impact on excellence and equity in education.

 Tell us about yourself so that we can tailor our communication to best fit your interests and provide you with relevant information about our programs, events, and other opportunities to connect with us.